KejPi/AbracaDABra/README.md

 Following settings can be changed by editing AbracaDABra.ini:

       [General]
-      audioFramework=0             # 0 means PortAudio (default if available), 1 means Qt audio framework
       keepServiceListOnScan=false  # delete (false, default value) or keep (true) current service list when running band scan
                                    # note: favorites are not deleted

 Application shall not run while changing INI file, otherwise the settings will be overwritten.

 It is also possible to use other than default INI file using `--ini` or `-i` command line parameter.

+Service list is stored in dedicated `ServiceList.json` file since version 3.0.0.
+By default, application looks for it in the same folder as INI file but you can specify different file using `--service-list` or `-s` command line parameter.
+If the file does not exist, applications creates one and uses it for storing the service list.

 ## How to install